Etrit Berisha: 2021–2024: 2022 World Cup and Euro 2024

-Berisha began the 2022 FIFA World Cup qualifying campaign as Albania’s first-choice goalkeeper, keeping a clean sheet on 25 March 2021 in a 1–0 away victory against Andorra.
-Strakosha served as the secondary option, often featuring in lower-profile fixtures such as against San Marino.
-Berisha went on to record two further clean sheets in both home and away 1–0 victories over Hungary, playing a decisive role in Albania’s campaign.
-Albania achieved their highest-ever points total in a World Cup qualifying group, registering only wins over Andorra, San Marino, and notably Hungary, but failing to earn points against group favourites England and Poland.
-Ultimately, Albania finished third in Group I, narrowly missing out on a play-off spot by just two points, but setting a national record with 18 points collected — their best-ever World Cup qualifying performance.
+Berisha began the 2022 FIFA World Cup qualifying campaign as Albania's first-choice goalkeeper, keeping a clean sheet on 25 March 2021 in a 1–0 away victory against Andorra.
+Berisha recorded two further clean sheets in both home and away 1–0 victories over Hungary, playing a decisive role in Albania's strong campaign.
+Albania achieved a national milestone by registering 18 points—their highest-ever tally in a World Cup qualifying group—earning wins over Andorra, San Marino and Hungary, but failing to secure points against group favourites England and Poland, ultimately finishing third in Group I, narrowly missing out on a play-off spot by two points.

-Under new coach Sylvinho, Berisha was stripped of the captaincy, which was first passed to Elseid Hysaj, ahead of the UEFA Euro 2024 qualifying campaign.
-Although he started the campaign on the bench, Berisha featured as the starting goalkeeper in the majority of the group’s matches, keeping two clean sheets across five appearances and conceding only three goals in total.
-Albania ultimately finished top of their group for the first time in history, collecting 15 points—level with the Czech Republic but ahead on head-to-head record—thus qualifying for the final tournament of a UEFA European Championship for only the second time ever.
+Under new head coach Sylvinho, Berisha was stripped of the captaincy, which was assigned to Elseid Hysaj at the start of the UEFA Euro 2024 qualifying campaign.
+Although he began the campaign as a substitute, Berisha went on to start the majority of the group's matches, keeping two clean sheets across five appearances and conceding only three goals in total.
+Albania topped their qualifying group for the first time in history, finishing with 15 points—level with the Czech Republic but ahead on head-to-head results—thus qualifying for the final tournament of a UEFA European Championship for only the second time.

-In June 2024, Berisha was included in Sylvinho’s final 26-man squad for UEFA Euro 2024, hosted in Germany.
-Prior to the tournament, he captained Albania in a warm-up friendly on 3 June 2024 against Liechtenstein, leading the team to a 3–0 victory while keeping his 36th clean sheet — a national record for most clean sheets with the national team.
-Despite being part of the final squad, Berisha did not feature during the tournament itself, as Strakosha was preferred as the starting goalkeeper.
-Albania collected just one point in the group stage and finished bottom of their group.
-His non-involvement at Euro 2024 reportedly led to a fallout with coach Sylvinho, after which Berisha was no longer called up to the national team.
+In June 2024, Berisha was named in Sylvinho's final 26-man squad for UEFA Euro 2024, hosted in Germany.
+Before the tournament, he captained Albania in a 3–0 friendly victory over Liechtenstein on 3 June, keeping his 36th clean sheet for the national team and extending his national record.
+He was part of the final squad but did not feature at the tournament, with Thomas Strakosha preferred as the starting goalkeeper, as Albania finished bottom of their group with one point.
+His absence from the tournament starting lineup was later reported as contributing to a fallout with Sylvinho, after which Berisha was no longer called up to the national team during Sylvinho's tenure.

+Following Sylvinho's departure in May 2026, Berisha was recalled to the national team by new head coach Rolando Maran in September 2026.